thomaspoignant/go-feature-flag/README.md

 If you are not familiar with feature flags also called feature Toggles you can read this [article of Martin Fowler](https://www.martinfowler.com/articles/feature-toggles.html) that explain why this is a great pattern.
-I've also right an [article](https://medium.com/better-programming/feature-flags-and-how-to-iterate-quickly-7e3371b9986) that explain why feature flags can help you to iterate quickly.
+I've also write an [article](https://medium.com/better-programming/feature-flags-and-how-to-iterate-quickly-7e3371b9986) that explain why feature flags can help you to iterate quickly.

 ## Installation
 ```bash